nmwsharp/learned-triangulation/README.md

 ## Dependencies

-Depends on `pytorch`, `torch-scatter`, and `polyscope`.
+Depends on `pytorch`, `torch-scatter`, and `polyscope`, along with some other standard numerical components.
 The code is pretty standard, and there shouldn't any particularly strict version requirements on these depednencies; any recent version should work fine.

 For reproducibilty, a `requirements.txt` is included, which can be used to construct a suitable conda environment like
 ```sh